Muhammad-Hayyan/File-Timeline-Generator/README.md

 # File Timeline Generator

-A Python tool that parses disk images or directories to create comprehensive CSV timeline reports of file operations (creation, modification, and access times).
+A Forensics Python tool that parses disk images or directories to create comprehensive CSV timeline reports of file operations (creation, modification, and access times).

 ## Features